RTT Admission Procedures and Requirements RTT Clinical Affiliate List

 RTT Frequently-Asked Questions

-Applicants are required to have graduated from a JRCERT accredited school of diagnostic radiography and be eligible for college-level courses.
-Applicants must be ARRT board certified in diagnostic radiography RT(R) with a minimum passing score of 80% or be board certified and employed in diagnostic radiography for at least one year.
-Graduates of the CCAC certificate program are eligible to apply to take the ARRT Radiation Therapy certification exam.
+Applicants are required to have graduated from a Joint Review Committee on Education in Radiologic Technology (JRCERT) accredited school of diagnostic radiography and be eligible for college-level courses.
+Applicants must be American Registry of Radiologic Technologists (ARRT) board-certified in diagnostic radiography RT(R) with a minimum passing score of 80% or be board certified and employed in diagnostic radiography for at least one year.
+Graduates of this certificate program are eligible to sit for the ARRT Radiation Therapy certification exam.

 Upon successful completion of the program, the graduate will: